samgwise/p6-result/README.md

 Major braking changes!
 Either specify a version tag or you can try the migration script: [migrate-0.1.0-to-0.2.0.p6](https://github.com/samgwise/p6-result/blob/master/tools/migrate-0.1.0-to-0.2.0.p6).

-  * Result role renamed Result::Any - use this instead in signitures.
+  * Result role renamed Result::Any - use this instead in signatures.

   * All result objects and helpers are exported with `use Result;`.
 Multiple imports are no longer required.

   * Result::Err is no longer a Failure object.
 This fixes throwing of exceptions when requesting an error message from a Result::Err object which happens in newer version of Rakudo.

   * Result::OK renamed to Result::Ok.
-The nameing is now more consistent and feels better.
+The naming is now more consistent and feels better.

   * Factory routine Error renamed Err.
-More consistent nameing.
+More consistent naming.

   * Factory routine OK renamed Ok.
-More consistent nameing.
+More consistent naming.
 Lowercase was considered but it clashes to easily with the Test module so leading case naming was maintained for factory routines.

-  * Type constraining of Result::Ok payloads removed as I have not encoutered a useful application of this feature whle using the Result module.
+  * Type constraining of Result::Ok payloads removed as I have not encountered a useful application of this feature while using the Result module.

 0.1.0
 -----